atar-axis/xpadneo/docs/README.md

 finalized yet:

 - All four profiles behave the same way currently, and there is no support for configuring them.
-This may be different if profiles have in configured in Windows already, that is still untested.
+This may be different if profiles have been configured in Windows already, that is still untested.

 ### Emulated profile switching support